 About Sonia Barton

 I trained in the Bowen Technique with the European College of Bowen Studies in 2001, in the UK.
 In 2002 I qualified in NST (Neurostructural Integration Technique).
-I ran my own therapy clinic in Oxford, UK for three years offering Bowen Technique (or Bowen Therapy), NST, Massage, Reflexology and Reiki healing, before I emigrated to Australia.
+I ran my own therapy clinic in Oxford, UK for three years offering Bowen Technique (or Bowen Therapy), NST, Massage, Reflexology and Reiki healing, before I emigrated to Australia in 2003.